Angel444MX/Arduino-Radar-System-Using-Python/Project-1-Ultrasonic-Sensor/README.md

-# Project 1: Ultrasonic Distance Sensor with Feedback System
+# Project 1: Distance Alarm System

 ## Overview
 This project demonstrates basic ultrasonic distance measurement using the HC-SR04 sensor with Arduino.